otrv4/otrv4/otrv4.md

 Use the following checks to validate a Prekey message.
 If any checks fail, ignore the message:

-  * Check that the user profile is not expired
+  1. Check that the user profile is not expired.
-  * Check that the OTR version of the prekey message matches one of the versions signed in the user profile contained in the prekey message
+  2. Check that the OTR version of the prekey message matches one of the versions signed in the user profile contained in the prekey message.
-  * Check if the user profile version is supported by the receiver
+  3. Check if the user profile version is supported by the receiver.

 If one Prekey message is received:

-  * Validate the Prekey message.
+  1. Validate the Prekey message.
-  * If the Prekey message is valid, decide whether to send a non-interactive auth message depending on whether the long term key in the use profile is trusted or not.
+  2. If the Prekey message is valid, decide whether to send a Non-Interactive-Auth message depending on whether the long term key in the use profile is trusted or not.

 If many prekey messages are received:

-  * Remove all invalid prekey messages.
+  1. Discard all invalid prekey messages.
-  * Remove all duplicate prekey messages in the list.
+  2. Discard all duplicate prekey messages in the list.
-  * If one Prekey message remains:
+  3. If one Prekey message remains:
       * Decide whether to send a message using this Prekey message if the long term key within the use profile is trusted or not.
-  * If multiple valid prekey messages remain:
+  4. If multiple valid prekey messages remain:
       * If there are keys that are untrusted and trusted in the list of messages, decide whether to only use messages that contain trusted long term keys.